Glossary of Terms

 • Accuracy

-Encoder accuracy is the difference between the target position and the actual position.
+Encoder Accuracy is the difference between the target position and the actual position.
 It is typically specified in degrees, arcminutes or arcseconds.
-See white paper and blog with video.
+US Digital has a white paper and blog with video discussing this topic..

 • C